On tessellations of random maps and the $t_g$-recurrence: Introduction and results

-We note that $\XX_g=\YY_g^{(1:2)}$, so we could have used a single notation, but we prefer to keep the lighter notation $\XX_g$ for $\YY_g^{(1:2)}$ throughout this note.
-The following result is similar to, and as mysterious as Theorem~\ref{cor:main}: \begin{thm}[A similar simple formula for the case of three points] For $g\geq 0$, the masses $\YY_g^{(1:3)}, \YY_g^{(2:3)}, \YY_g^{(3:3)}$ of the Vorono\"i cells induced by three independent Lebesgue distributed points in the Brownian map of genus $g$ satisfy, for $g\geq 0$:
+We note that $\XX_g=\YY_g^{(1:2)}$, so we could have used a single notation, but we prefer to keep the lighter notation $\XX_g$ for $\YY_g^{(1:2)}$ throughout the paper.
+The following result is similar to, and as mysterious as Theorem~\ref{cor:main}: \begin{thm} For $g\geq 0$, the masses $\YY_g^{(1:3)}, \YY_g^{(2:3)}, \YY_g^{(3:3)}$ of the Vorono\"i cells induced by three independent Lebesgue distributed points in the Brownian surface of genus $g$ satisfy, for $g\geq 0$:

 \end{thm} As we will see, the fact that this moment is computable reflects the existence of a combinatorial device known as the ``trisection lemma''~\cite{Chapuy:trisections}.
-The fact that it does not depend on the genus, and that it coincides\footnote{if $U_1,U_2$ are two independent uniforms on $[0,1]$ and $I_1, I_2, I_3$ are the lengths of the three intervals they define, then $\mathbf{E} (I_1I_2I_3)=2\int_0^1dx\int_0^x dy \cdot y (y\!-\!x)(1\!-\!x\!-\!y) = \frac{1}{60}$.
-For a combinatorial calculation, notice that $\mathbf{E} (I_1I_2I_3)$ is the probability that five independent uniforms $U_1,U_2,V_1,V_2,V_3$ are ordered as $V_1<U_{1}\wedge U_2<V_2<U_1\vee U_{2}<V_3$, which is clearly equal to $\frac{2}{5!}=\tfrac{1}{60}$.} with the corresponding moment for a uniform three-division of the interval $[0,1]$, is as mysterious as for the previous result (or even more, since as we will see the computations leading to Theorem~\ref{thm:3points} are quite delicate and involve intermediate expressions that are complicated and magically become simpler at the last minute).
+The fact that it does not depend on the genus, and that it coincides\footnote{if $U_1,U_2$ are two independent uniforms on $[0,1]$ and $I_1, I_2, I_3$ are the lengths of the three intervals they define, then $\mathbf{E} (I_1I_2I_3)$ is the probability that five independent uniforms $U_1,U_2,V_1,V_2,V_3$ are ordered as $V_1<U_{1}\wedge U_2<V_2<U_1\vee U_{2}<V_3$, which is clearly equal to $\frac{2}{5!}=\tfrac{1}{60}$.} with the corresponding moment for a uniform three-division of the interval $[0,1]$, is as mysterious as for the previous result (or even more, since as we will see the computations leading to Theorem~\ref{thm:3points} are quite delicate and involve intermediate expressions that are complicated and magically become simpler at the last minute).